Skip to main content

 Hooks

-Hooks are a way to add custom code to your SDK to hook into the API invocation lifecycle.
+Hooks are a way to add custom code to your SDK or Terraform provider to hook into the API invocation lifecycle.
 This document will guide you through extending the liblab generated SDK with your custom logic using our Hooks framework.

 What are Hooks?

 In some use cases, you need to extend the SDK created by liblab, and add your own custom code into the SDK at the generation process.
-Examples of such use cases include custom authentication or auditing requirements.
+Examples of such use cases include custom authentication or auditing requirements, or providing Terraform plan modifiers.

 liblab can extend your SDKs in each of the languages generated, using our Hooks framework.
-The framework lets you hook in your code into three events in the API invocation lifecycle:
+The SDK hooks framework lets you hook in your code into three events in the API invocation lifecycle:

 • Before Request - Code implemented in this section will run before the request.
 You can use the request object and update the request itself before it goes out to your API.